altndrr/persona/README.md

 Doing so with no option will display the `help` document.

 Some examples of usage are:
+1. `python manage.py code --format`: format code according to `.pylintrc`.
-1. `python manage.py code --lint`: perform static analysis of the code.
+2. `python manage.py code --lint`: perform static analysis of the code.
-2. `python manage.py code --test`: run parallel tests with coverage.
+3. `python manage.py code --test`: run parallel tests with coverage.

 ### Source module